-Students already holding bachelor's degrees from other institutions may earn the Bachelor of Arts degree, the Bachelor of Science in Nursing degree, the Bachelor of Music degree, or the Bachelor of Science degree from Anderson University by completing a minimum of 30 additional hours.
+Students already holding bachelor's degrees from other institutions may earn the Bachelor of Arts degree, the Bachelor of Science in Engineering degree, the Bachelor of Science in Nursing degree, the Bachelor of Music degree, or the Bachelor of Science degree from Anderson University by completing a minimum of 30 additional hours.
 All graduation requirements must be met.
 A different major must be chosen from the major earned in the previous degree; not more than 12 hours from the previous degree may be used in building the new major.
 A projected program for the Anderson University degree should be planned by the student and advisor and approved by the university registrar no later than the third week of the semester in which the work is begun.